About Christie Pits

 The Christie Sand Pits were operated until the 1900s.
 The pits were a primary source of gravel, sand, and clay, used in the construction of many of Toronto’s earliest roads and municipal buildings.
 As the reserves were depleted, the quarry was abandoned.

 Residential streets in the Christie Pits area are lined with trees and offer a variety of detached, and semi-detached, homes built on smaller lots.
-The diversity, and multicultural makeup, of the area is evident in the varying styles of homes from traditional, to european-inspired, to modern new builds.
-The average price for a home in the Christie Pits area has skyrocketed, due to demand, and is now just over $997,000.
-With area attributes like easy access to public transportation, shopping, schools, theatres, restaurants, cafes, and green space, this is a real estate investment that will only continue to get wiser.
+The diversity and multiculturalism, of the area is evident in the varying styles of homes from traditional, to european-inspired, to modern new builds.
+With easy access to public transportation, shopping, schools, theatres, restaurants, cafes, and green space, this is a pretty solid neighbourhood for real estate investment.